Yagouus/c-4pm/README.md

 - Added support to the "absence" Declare template in the GPT `prompt`

 ### Declare4Py
-- Added support to the "absence" template in `LTLModel.py`so the absence concept can be used in different reasonin tasks.
+- Added support to the `absence` and `existence two` templates in `LTLModel.py`so the absence concept can be used in different reasonin tasks.